 Morning

-I find my glasses, wipe them perfunctorily to get most of the night’s dust off, get up, pick up my or my (depending on whether I am engrossed on a book or just feel like doomscrolling over breakfast), leave the watch to charge and move to the kitchen.
+I find my glasses, wipe them perfunctorily to get most of the night’s dust off, get up, pick up my Kindle or my iPad mini (depending on whether I am engrossed on a book or just feel like doomscrolling over breakfast), leave the watch to charge and move to the kitchen.

 Coffee.
 Toast.
 Anti-histamines on occasion.
 I eat while reading a bit (occasionally checking Twitter or posting interesting links if I have my iPad on hand) and then wrangle the dishwasher and collect cups and glasses from around the house.